Indonesian shortfin eel: Distribution

-A. b. bicolor are found exclusively in the Indian Ocean in a variety of habitats but are typically found in freshwater environments.
+A. b. bicolor are found exclusively in the Indian Ocean basin in a variety of habitats, but are typically found in freshwater environments.
 As adults they primarily reside in small creeks, pools, and marsh habitats near the coast, usually avoiding larger rivers.
-During reproductive seasons, adults will usually migrate towards the ocean where they reside in marine waters or estuaries to reproduce.
-However, scientists have found that Indonesian Shortfin Eels exhibit a high degree of flexibility in their migration behavior which thus have allowed many individuals to not follow the standard strategy of living in freshwater as adults and reproducing in saltwater.
-Individuals can reside entirely in marine waters or estuaries, meanwhile migratory individuals can move between freshwater, brackish waters, and marine waters freely.
-This degree of flexibility in migration behavior fits in with the Anguilla genus as many other eel species have also been observed to exhibit a similar degree of behavioral plasticity.
+During reproductive seasons, adults will usually migrate towards the ocean like their congeners.
+However, Indonesian shortfin eels may exhibit a high degree of flexibility in their migration behavior which allow many individuals to not follow the standard strategy of living in freshwater until maturity and reproducing in saltwater: analysis of otolith composition showed some individuals may reside entirely in coastal waters or estuaries, while more migratory individuals move between freshwater, brackish waters, and marine waters freely.
+This degree of flexibility in migration behavior is similar to some other Anguilla species, which have also been observed to exhibit a similar degree of behavioral plasticity.

-Life History

-A. b. bicolor, just like other members of the Anguillidae family, are facultatively catadromous which means that they primarily reside in freshwater and migrate to marine environments to spawn but have the flexibility of remaining in a variety of habitats as previously mentioned.
-This catadromous reproductive style likely connects to how all eel species outside of the Anguillidae family live entirely in marine environments which thus can potentially indicate how breeding in marine waters was an evolutionarily evolved behavior that has been conserved in the Indonesian Shortfin Eel.
-However, not enough evidence has been discovered proving if this trend in breeding behavior is due to genetics or the behavioral flexibility of Anguillidae eel species.
+Biology